 Academic in the social sciences and recognized subject matter expert in my subfield.
 I specialize in digital ethnography, religion and popular culture, and alternative and emergent religions.
 Taught university courses and published in peer-reviewed journals.
 Multiple award and grant winner.

 Doctorate of Philosophy—Religion, Department of Religion and Culture, Concordia University, Montreal.
 PhD Advisor: Professor Lorenzo DiTommaso.
-Thesis title: Negotiating Identity, Community, and Authority within the Virtual Boundaries of the Church of Satan (2021)
+Thesis title: A Cabal of Outsiders: Negotiating the (Virtual) Boundaries of the Church of Satan (2022)

 - Published in anthologies and peer-reviewed journals